 A legal separation is almost like a trial divorce.
 While it doesn’t permanently end the bond, it does allow you to live separately and divide money, property, and child custody.
 You aren’t, however, legally allowed to remarry or enter into a domestic partnership.

 If you’re legally separated, you have the option to amend the order in the future and get a legal divorce.
 Many couples opt to get a legal separation because their religion prevents them from getting a divorce.
 Unlike a divorce, which entails a six-month waiting period, legal separation is effective immediately.
 You will most likely still need to consult an experienced legal separation attorney.

 Annulments Claim the Marriage Never Existed

-Annulments are particularly interesting because they’re filed on the grounds that the marriage wasn’t legally valid.
-There are several reasons where this could be the case:
+Annulments are particularly interesting because they were filed on the grounds that the marriage wasn’t legally valid.
+There are several reasons why this could be the case:

 - An incestuous marriage will never be considered valid.

 - One partner was already married to someone else.

 - One partner was under the age of 18 when married.

 - Either partner was considered of “unsound mind.”
 This means one party didn’t understand the legal repercussions of marriage.

 - A spouse was tricked into marriage by fraud, threat, or force.